irinade/SUM_UP_of_all_my_work/README.md

 Prime-number-calculator_2 define a function that tells if a given number is a prime number.
 Then it creates a list of all prime numbers in a range of 2 to a maximum value that you input, defining with the function if each number is prime or not.
 Prime-number-calculator_3 iterates a list of primes numbers starting by 2, and divide any numbers by this list.
 It also uses the time function to have an estimation of how quick the program is.

+### 6. Random assignment generator
+[This](https://github.com/irinade/Projet_Bio) program randomly assigns peoples names, from the #students list in the #students_list.py file, to a number (here 12, but this is just for the example).
+This number corresponds to an exercise that I have in my Biology class.
+So this program randomly assigns an exercise to my classmates.